 - Money – Usually people charge a fee to allow others to guest post on their website

-- Building relations – Guest posting is a great way of starting relationships with people in your Industry.
+- Building relations – Guest posting is an excellent way of starting relationships with people in your Industry.

 - Offer value to their audience – By allowing others to post on their websites, webmasters aim to increase the perceived value that someone gets by visiting their website.

-So why would you want to post to someone else’s website rather than keeping all the good content for your website?
+So why would you want to post to someone else’s website rather than keeping all the excellent content for your website?

 - Guest posting builds relationships

-Bloggers love to share good content with their audience.
-By providing content for a topic that you specialize into someone else you are adding value and therefore build a relationship with the blogger.
+Bloggers love to share useful content with their audience.
+By providing content for a topic that you specialize to someone else, you are adding value and therefore build a relationship with the blogger.

 - Guest posting is great for search engines

 Backlinks are a core ranking factor that search engines use to rank websites on the SERPs.
-If you need to know more about backlinks I have a video on my youtube channel that can help you.
-Also, make sure to subscribe because I am going to create videos about multiple ways of acquiring great backlinks for your website.
+If you need to know more about backlinks, click here to read it.

 - Guest posting introduces you to new people

-Even though that Guest Posts are great for building backlinks, ranking websites and starting relationships with new people, what’s the greatest thing about guest posts is that it allows your content and your brand to be exposed in front of new audiences.
+Even though that Guest Posts are great for building backlinks, ranking websites, and starting relationships with new people, what’s the most significant thing about guest posts is that it allows your content and exposes your brand to new audiences.
 Think of guest posts as a way to indirect build your brand awareness.